 Free Work Order Template in Excel

-Easily create complete and customised work orders for preventive or corrective maintenance interventions with this easy-to-use Excel template.
+Easily create complete and customised work orders for preventive or reactive maintenance interventions with this easy-to-use Excel template.
 Share the file with all your potential requesters to streamline the communication between them and your maintenance team.

-With this template, you can:
+With this template, you can access:

-- List all your assets and team members.
+- All your assets and team members.

 - Optional dropdown menus for faster filling of the work order.